MsTiik/hello-world/README.md

 Hello all Space Apes!

-Im MsTiik.
-I like success.
+Im MsTiik, and i like success.